Over the years I’ve catalogued 7 (so far) “Rules of Thumb” that keep me out of trouble and help me improve my Emini day trading results.

 As we said before, a Trend or Range Day is any day that moves over about 1.4%.
 They almost always Open at one extreme and Close at the opposite extreme – and move in one direction almost all day.

 The best game plan on a Trend Day is to enter on a pull-back and hold to near the day’s Close.
 For me that’s impossible – I’m too set in my ways and always punching out at or near my 4-point target.

 Another approach is to enter on a pull-back and set your target 1 to 1.5 points past the previous Low (or High in an uptrend).
 Once the strongest part of a trend day is over, the market will continue to wiggle around and push to new Lows, breaking the previous Low by a little each time.

-Of course early recognition that today is going to be a Trend Day is key.
+Of course early market trading and recognition that today is going to be a Trend Day is key.
 But Trend Days just feel different from the Open – fast with any Reversal trades quickly being stopped out.
 And here’s the original analysis of Emini Range days, along with some schlocky Tom Cruise psychobabble 🙂

 Rule of Thumb #5: Expect Consolidation After a Trend Day